balena-io-experimental/sync-java-example/readme.md

 ```
 Most of the labels are self explanitory, but I will give a short description here any how.

 **source:** This defines the directory that will be synced to the device.
 This will always be synced to `/usr/src/app` on the target device (in the future this will be configurable).
-In our example we sync our local `app/` directory to `/usr/src/app` so all our node.js source gets synced across.
+In our example we sync our local `app/` directory to `/usr/src/app` so all our java binaries gets synced across.

 **before:** The `before` command, allows us to define a pre-sync action, this is useful for compiled languages like go-lang or Java, where we could have this command execute a local cross-compile and then only sync over the binaries that are produced.
+In this example we have our local machines JDK 8 compile the java and then sync it across to the device. **NB** you need the JDK 8 installed on you development computer.
+Here you could even use a tool like `make` to handle the build process and just call it from `--before`.

 **ignore:** The `ignore` command allows you to list files and directories that resin-sync should ignore when syncing to the device.
 In this example we ignore `.git`, even though this is strictly not necessary because there is no `.git ` in the `app/` directory we are syncing.